pukmajster/funky/README.md

 ![App](/resources/app.png)

-Initially inspired by Left 4 Dead 2's terrible in-game addons menu, I wanted something that gives me more functionallity, like search and a better method of solving conflicts, but the scope has since gotten much broader with lots of other great features and QoL improvements that are not possible in the in-game menu.
+Initially inspired by Left 4 Dead 2's terrible in-game addons menu, I wanted something that gives me more functionality, like search and a better method of solving conflicts, but the scope has since gotten much broader with lots of other great features and QoL improvements that are not possible in the in-game menu.

 ## Features